schmiedc/OrgaMapper/index.md

 **2. Cell segmentation:** Cells are segmented using an intensity threshold.
 Touching cells are separated using a marker controlled watershed.
-The cell ROIs are filtered such that each cell contains 1 nucleus.
+The cell ROIs are filtered such that each (base) schmiedc@LTN-2018-005:/data1/FMP_Docs/Repositories/plugins_FMP/map-organelle$ cell contains 1 nucleus.
 Cells are further filered by size and shape.

 **3. Organelle detection:** We use a blob detection to detect individual organelles to locate their number and the position within the cell.